mlocati/powershell-phpmanager/README.md

 ### Managing HTTPS/TLS/SSL Certification Authority certificates

 When connecting (with cURL, openssl, ...) to a remote resource via a secure protocol (for instance `https:`), PHP checks if the certificate has been issued by a valid Certification Authorty (CA).
 On Linux and Mac systems, the list of valid CAs is managed by the system.
 On Windows there isn't a similar feature: we have to manually retrieve the list of reliable CAs and tell PHP where they are.
 The `Update-PhpCAInfo` does all that for you: a simple call to this command will fetch the valid CA list and configure PHP.
 Since the list of valid CA certificates changes over time, you execute `Update-PhpCAInfo` on a regular basis.
 In addition, `Update-PhpCAInfo` can optionally add your custom CA certificates to the list of official CA certificates.

+### Caching downloads

+This module downloads PHP and PHP extensions from internet.
+In order to avoid downloading the same files multiple times you can use `Set-PhpDownloadCache` to specify the path of a local folder where the downloads will be cached (to get the configured value you can use `Set-PhpDownloadCache`).
+Please remark that this settings is not persisted across different sessions: you have to call `Set-PhpDownloadCache` in every session.

 ## FAQ